uofu-cs3500-spring24/spreadsheet-jasonpaul0727/SpreadsheetTests/README.md

 ```

 # Comments to Evaluators:
-I create the test for testing difference type of formula and prevent the potential exception
+I create the test for testing the wrong format of circular exception and Invaidname Exception I also test for the get cell content for formula,string and double.

 # Consulted Peers:

-YiChong Chen;
+Morgan Dietz;
 PeiYi Hu;
-Shay Xia
+Shenghao Gao;